Helioviewer-Project/JHelioviewer-SWHV/docs/jhv-heliocentric-3d-data-interface.md

 | Observer | `DSUN_OBS` and one complete supported direction pair |

 The loader currently does not interpret floating-point FITS arrays, additional scalar/component axes, nonlinear spatial WCS, curvilinear grids, or unstructured grids.
-Such source data can still be used after a producing project has selected a scalar and sampled it onto this interchange grid.
+To use such data with JHV, the producer must first select the scalar quantity to display and resample it onto the regular heliocentric Cartesian grid defined by this profile.

 JHV selects the first three-dimensional image HDU.
 A product with one logical 3D image is the least ambiguous form.
 The displayed layer name comes from `EXTNAME`, then `OBJECT`, and finally the file name.

+\newpage

 ## Header fields